-On behalf of the board (the "Board") of directors (the "Directors") of Tongda Hong Tai Holdings Limited (the "Company"), I hereby present the annual results of the Company and its subsidiaries (collectively, the "Group") for the year ended 31 December 2022 (the "Year").
+On behalf of the board (the "Board") of directors (the "Directors") of Tongda Hong Tai Holdings Limited (the "Company"), I hereby present the annual results of the Company and its subsidiaries (collectively, the "Group") for the year ended 31 December 2023 (the "Year").

-The results of the Year of the Group were not satisfactory.
-During the Year, the Group faced various challenges including the fluctuation of material prices, continuing increase in staff costs, the shortage in the supply of semiconductors and the continuing increase in competition in the market.
+Although there is a significant reduction of net loss for the Year as compared with 2022, when discounting the factor of reversals of provisions made in previous years, the results of the Year of the Group were not satisfactory.
+During the Year, the Group faced various challenges including the global inflation surge, continual fluctuation of material prices due to instability of supply chain, continuing increase in staff costs, the shortage in the supply of semi- conductors and the continuing increase in competition in the market.
 The Group's management is committed to improving the Group's production efficiency and yield, as well as improving operating cash flow.
-During the Year, the Group reassessed our projects to maintain a healthy operating cashflow and reform the management team and organisation structure to improve the operation efficiency.
-During the operation restructuring, both the Group's sales and gross profit margin were being impacted negatively by the internal and external challenges but we believe such measures can improve the Group's future operating performance.
+During the Year, the Group had continued the reforming of the management team and organisation structure to improve the operation efficiency.
+During the operation restructuring, both the Group's sales and gross profit margin were being impacted negatively by the internal and external challenges but we believe all such reform measures taken are on the right track to improve the Group's future performance.